Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Sorry," Alex chuckled.
 "That’s not necessarily how humans work, you know."

 "Too bad," Gilgamesh grumbled.
 "We used to, though!
-Worked for me back in the day…"
+Worked for me back in the day..."

 A little levity and a young man’s exasperated eye-roll at his dad lightened the mood a bit.
 Even Daemon stifled a giggle.